avinashbabudonthu/java/java-v2/core-java/notes/collections.md

 	* With internal delegation, your application determines what collection it iterates, but the JDK determines how to iterate the collection.
 	* With external iteration, your application determines both what collection it iterates and how to iterate it.
 	* However, external iteration can only iterate over the elements of a collection sequentially.
 Internal iteration does not have this limitation.
-	* It can more easily take advantage of parallel computing, which involves dividing a problem into subproblems, solving those problems simultaneously, and then combining the results of the solutions to the subproblems.
+	* It can more easily take advantage of parallel computing, which involves dividing a problem into subproblems, solving those problems simultaneously, and then combining the results of the subproblems.
 * Aggregate operations process elements from a stream
 	* Aggregate operations process elements from a stream, not directly from a collection.
 Consequently, they are also called stream operations.
 * Aggregate operations support behavior as parameters
 	* You can specify lambda expressions as parameters for most aggregate operations.
 This enables you to customize the behavior of a particular aggregate operation
 * Reduction/terminal operations in JDK
-	* min, max, sum, count, average
+	* min, max, count, sum, average
 * Reduction/terminal operations return
 	* Return one value by combining the contents of a stream.
 These operations are called reduction operations.
 	* The JDK also contains reduction operations that return a collection instead of a single value.
 Many reduction operations perform a specific task, such as finding the average of values or grouping elements into categories
-	* However, the JDK provides you with the general-purpose reduction operations reduce and collect
+	* However, the JDK provides you with the general-purpose reduction operations `reduce` and `collect`
 * Parallelism in Collection framework
 	* Parallel computing involves dividing a problem into subproblems, solving those problems simultaneously (in parallel, with each subproblem running in a separate thread), and then combining the results.
 	* Java SE provides the fork/join framework, which enables you to more easily implement parallel computing in your applications.